Course Summary

 Upon completion of the Hospitality Management Program, students will be able to:

-· Recall knowledge in the areas of science, social sciences, arts and humanities, and basic subjects including mathematics, English, world history and western civilizations.
+• Demonstrate knowledge in the areas of science, social sciences, arts and humanities, and basic subjects including mathematics, English, world history, and government.

-· Exhibit a range ofleadership skills and abilities such as motivating others, leading changes, and resolving conflict.
+• Develop a range of leadership skills and abilities such as motivating others, leading changes, and resolving conflicts.

-· Write in a unified and coherent manner appropriate to the subject matter.
-Use appropriate sentencestructure and vocabulary.
-Examine program content in relation to ethical reasoning, social responsibility, global citizenship, civic engagement.
+• Examine program content in relation to ethical reasoning, social responsibility, global citizenship, and civic engagement.

 Program Objectives

-The Hospitality Management program provides the necessary competencies and skills to start a career in the Hospitality Industry.
-It aims to provide students with a broad understanding of the operational aspects of today’s fast-paced and exciting hospitality and restaurant fields.
+The Bachelor of Arts degree in Hospitality Management program provides the necessary competencies and skills to start a career in the Hospitality Industry.
+It aims to provide students with a broad understanding of the operational aspects of the hospitality field.

 Admission Requirements